-On the neural level, we revealed higher activation in the dorsolateral prefrontal cortex when an exchange station was reached, which was independent of a line change, suggestive of a higher cognitive load.
-An increase of activation in the postcentral gyrus was observed for a change of direction (i.e. response) from the previous trial, independently of being in an exchange station or not.
+On the neural level, we observed higher activation in the bilateral dorsolateral prefrontal cortex when an exchange station was reached, which was independent of a line change, suggestive of processing the demand associated with changing context (or not).
+An increase of activation in the motor and premotor cortices was observed for a switch of direction (i.e. response) from the previous trial, independently of being in an exchange station or not.
 Specifically for line-changes, i.e. when the response was changed and it was an exchange station, we found higher activation in a network of right caudate nucleus, thalamus, and the supplementary motor area.
-This provides evidence that the striatum signals for the reach of subgoals.
-Meanwhile, acitivty in medial Prefrontal Cortex (mPFC) increased as subjects approached the final destination, underlining its role in tracking value.
+This suggests that the striatum signals the need to switch to a new context at a subgoal state.
+Meanwhile, acitivty in medial Prefrontal Cortex (mPFC) increased as subjects approached the final destination, as if it were encoding proximity to a goal state.

-This results provide evidence that a unique network is activated when participants reach an interim goal during navigation.
-Our findings suggest that humans represent the value of actions in a hierarchical fashion, and that the interconnected structures signal when a subgoal has been reached.
+These results provide evidence that humans make use of hierarchical representations in order to plan their route during navigation, and that the striatum and interconnected structures signal when an interim goal has been reached.
+Simultaneoulsy, the prefontal cortex deals with higher-level functions, with lateral regions processing the cognitive demand, and more medial regions monitoring performance in the task.

-Sutton, Barto (1998), Reinforcement Learning: An Introduction, The MIT Press

-Sutton, Precup, Singh (1999), Between MDPs and semi-MDPs: A framework for temporal abstraction in reinforcement learning, Artificial Intelligence, vol. 112, Issues 1-2, pp. 181-211

-Schapiro et al. (2013) Neural representations of events arise from temporal community structure, Nature Neuroscience, 16, pp. 486–492

-Botvinick, Niv, Barto (2009), Hierarchically organized behavior and its neural foundations: A reinforcement learning perspective, Cognition, vol. 113, Issue 3, pp. 262-280

-Ribas-Fernandes et al. (2011) A Neural Signature of Hierarchical Reinforcement Learning, Neuron, vol. 71, Issue 2, pp. 370-379